 Closed Christmas Day and New Year period from 23 December 2014 - 6 January 2015.
 The gallery will re-open 7 January 2015.

 Please note that the entrance charge to the Picture Gallery is independent of the admission charge to the rest of the college.

 Visitors who have bought a ticket to visit Christ Church are entitled to a 50% reduction of the Gallery ticket.

 Every Monday at 2.30pm visitors can join a tour through the Gallery with our expert tour guides or curatorial staff.
 The tour is free with the price of admission.

 Special and individually tailored tours can be arranged.

-The Picture Gallery has a small shop which sells a select range of postcards, posters, greeting cards, sketch books and notebooks.
+The Picture Gallery has a small shop which sells a select range of postcards, posters, greeting cards and publications.
 We have had many of our visitors claim that we have the best selection of greeting cards in

 Sketching in the Gallery

 Visitors are permitted to sketch in the gallery on paper not to exceed 12 x 18 inches with charcoal or lead pencils only.
 If individuals need to sharpen their pencils, they must use their own boxes to collect the shavings.